 Make no mistake: however “unrealistic,” the demand is most certainly what the People’s Daily disavowed back in 2012, that “everyone say the correct thing in the correct way.”
 And this demand is borne out quite explicitly in the most recent law to drop from the CAC.

+Front page of the December 18, 2012, edition of the People’s Daily.
+The editorial on the internet and the law is at the bottom of the page, to the right of the image.
 Regulations released last week on the management of chat groups on social media services like WeChat, QQ and Baidu Post Bar, show us the extent to which media controls are now centered not, as they were in the past, solely on the gatekeeping media, but on users — which is to say, citizens — themselves.

 As others have reported, the regulations require that those operating chat groups set up credit rating systems for the online conduct of users.
 But most worrying is the way the regulations extend to individual users political controls that once targeted Chinese media, and were the bane of reporters, editors, publishers and website monitors alone.